firstdraft/guides/deploying-to-heroku.md

 [^6]: This idea of deploying an app via a simple `git push` was incredibly revolutionary.
 Heroku autodetects that it's a Rails codebase and does a _ton_ of work on our behalf to deploy it to an Amazon AWS server in production mode.
 Magical!

 [^7]: You might be wondering why the database doesn't go to Heroku and GitHub along with all of the other code when we `git push`.
 There are lots of reasons, but for one, it would be a terrible idea to be using the same database while we're messing around developing as the one that our actual users are storing their precious data on.
-Size and data security are other reasons.
+Other reasons include size and data security.